Dave Nellist: Endorsement of Jeremy Corbyn

 In August 2015, Nellist endorsed Jeremy Corbyn's campaign in the Labour Party leadership election.
 He said: "I hope Jeremy does well in the election and, if successful, his first action should be to instruct local Labour councils to halt cuts and direct a strategy to resist austerity."
 Nellist also hinted he could seek to merge his new party with the Labour Party.

 In August 2016, Nellist also endorsed Corbyn's campaign in the Labour Party leadership election.
 He responded to the letter backing Owen Smith's leadership challenge from over 500 Labour councillors by saying: "If Jeremy is re-elected he must use his renewed mandate to compel Labour councillors to either fight the Tories or stand aside for those who will – and TUSC will back him all the way."
 In November 2016, he was among 75 people expelled from the Labour Party who wrote to the party's National Executive Committee asking to be re-admitted.
 However, he is not eligible to rejoin while being affiliated to another political party.

-In May 2017, he withdrew as a candidate for the general election and encouraged supporters in Coventry to back Jeremy Corbyn for Prime Minister.
-He said: "I support Jeremy's anti-austerity policies of higher wages, free university education, crash housebuilding programme, public ownership of the railways – and 4 more bank holidays!
-I want to see him elected Prime Minister on June 8th... we have a chance on June 8th to send Jeremy to No. 10 and we can't do that if Coventry sends Tory MPs to Westminster."
+In May 2017, he withdrew as a candidate for the general election and encouraged supporters in Coventry to back Corbyn for Prime Minister.
+He said: "I support Jeremy's anti-austerity policies of higher wages, free university education, crash housebuilding programme, public ownership of the railways – and four more bank holidays!
+I want to see him elected Prime Minister on June 8th ... we have a chance on June 8th to send Jeremy to No. 10 and we can't do that if Coventry sends Tory MPs to Westminster."

+Your Party

+in January 2026 Nellist and April Ashley put themselves forward for election to the regional seats in Your Party.
+However the returning officer told them that, along with several others, they have been judged ineligible to stand.
+Your Party co-founder Zarah Sultana described this as a 'witch hunt'.